ashikrafi/ashikrafi.github.io/index.md

               [<a href="https://github.com/LanguageAndIntelligence/Visualization-Annotation/" target="_blank">Code</a>]
                [<a href="https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/" TARGET="_blank">Dataset</a>]
               <p></p>
               <p>CORD-NER methods are domain-independent that can be applied to corpus in different domains.
-We evaluated NER performance comparison between SciSpacy and our annotation results on the N2C2 Dataset and visualized the results on TensorBoard.
+Regarding "De-identification and Heart Disease Risk Factors", we evaluated NER performance comparison between SciSpacy and our annotation results on the N2C2 Dataset  (with 7-9% improvements over previous approaches) and visualized the results on TensorBoard.
 CORD-NER annotation is a combination from 4 sources:<strong> (Reference: <a href="https://xuanwang91.github.io/2020-03-20-cord19-ner/" target="_blank">here</a> )</strong></p>
               <ol>
                 <li>Pretrained NER on 18 General Entity Types: Spacy</li>
                 <li>Pretrained NER on 18 Biomedical Entity Types: SciSpacy</li>